 The Resilience Study is based on an integrated mixed methods approach; each component iteratively informing the other.
 The primary research methods are quantitative: 1) assessment of the effectiveness of the intervention in changing the levels of students’ resilience, educational outcomes and suicide risk, and 2) economic evaluation of the intervention.
 The secondary methods are qualitative and include a grounded theoretical model of the process of enhancing psychosocial resilience to protect against suicide for Indigenous boarding school students.

-Additionally, there is a tertiary focus on capacity development: more experienced researchers in the team will provide research mentorship to less experienced researchers through regular meetings; while Indigenous team members provide cultural mentorship in research practices to non-Indigenous members.
+A tertiary focus of the study is capacity development, whereby more experienced researchers in the team will provide research mentorship to less experienced researchers through regular meetings, and Indigenous team members will provide cultural mentorship in research practices to non-Indigenous members.

 Student Artwork - Strong and Deadly by Venus Watson

 This etching artwork is designed by Miss Venus Watson, a Year 12 student with a hearing disability from Palm Island.
 This artwork represents the strengths that she had and that she believes students need to exist, live, survive, be engaged and be happy at boarding school, away from kin and country.

 "Hello, my name is Venus Watson.
 I am also known as Venus Lawrence as this is the surname registered on my Birth Certificate.
 I come from Palm Island.